Charged Higgs observability in the single top production channel at LHC: Introduction

 \subsection{Collider Analysis}

-The signal process under study is $pp \rightarrow tb\rightarrow W^{\pm}bb\rightarrow \tau\nu bb$, where the top and bottom quarks are produced through the s-channel charged Higgs mediating as resonance in the single top production process.
+The signal process under study is $pp \rightarrow tb\rightarrow W^{\pm}bb\rightarrow \tau\nu bb$, where the top and bottom quarks are produced through the s-channel and charged Higgs are mediating as resonance in the single top production process.
 The $\tau$ lepton is analyzed through its hadronic decay.
-The main background with same final states arise from processes i.e., $W^{\pm}jj,W^{\pm}bb,W^{\pm}cc$, single top t-channel, $t\bar{t}$.
-We study the fully hadronic decay of $\tau$ lepton which are resulted from the W boson decay.
-The cross-sections and decay widths are extracted as calculated in \cite{ijazepjc}.
-The parton distribution function used in this analysis is CTEQ 6.6 and is provided by LHAPDF 5.9.1\cite{lhapdf}.
-The background process $W^{\pm}jj,W^{\pm}bb,W^{\pm}cc$ combinely referred as "W+2jets" are generated with Madgraph 2.3.3\cite{madgraph} with a kinematic preselection applied as $E_{T}^{jets}>20$ GeV and $|\eta|<3.0$, while single top t-channel, $t\bar{t}$ samples are produced by PYTHIA 8.1.5.3\cite{pythia}.
-All the signal process are produced with CompHEP 4.5.2\cite{comphep}.
-The output of both packages in LHA format is passed through PYTHIA for parton showering and hadronization.
-The jets reconstruction is performed with FASTJET 3.1.3 \cite{fastjet} using anti-ket algorithm\cite{antikt} and $E_{T}$ recombination scheme with a cone size of $\Delta R=0.4$, where $\Delta R=\sqrt {(\Delta \eta)^{2}+(\Delta \phi)^{2}}q$ and $\eta =$-ln tan$\theta$/2.
+The main background processes with same final states arises from processes i.e., $W^{\pm}jj$, $W^{\pm}bb$, $W^{\pm}cc$, single top t-channel and $t\bar{t}$.
+We study the fully hadronic decay of $\tau$ lepton which esults from the W boson decay.
+The decay widths and cross-sections are extracted as calculated in \cite{ijazepjc}.
+The parton density function is provided by LHAPDF 5.9.1 \cite{lhapdf} with the version CTEQ 6.6.
+The background processes $W^{\pm}jj$, $W^{\pm}bb$, $W^{\pm}cc$ combinely referred as "W + 2jets" are generated with Madgraph5 2.3.3 \cite{madgraph} version with a kinematic preselection cut applied on jets as $E_{T}^{jets}>20$ GeV and $|\eta|<3.0$, while single top t-channel, $t\bar{t}$ samples are produced by PYTHIA 8.1.5.3 \cite{pythia}.
+All the signal processes are produced with CompHEP 4.5.2 \cite{comphep}.
+The output of both these packages in Les Houches Event Format (LHEF) is used by PYTHIA8 for partonic showering, gluon radiation, fragmentation and hadronization.
+The reconstruction of all jets is performed with the jets clustering algorithm FASTJET 3.1.3 \cite{fastjet} using anti-kt algorithm \cite{antikt} and $E_{T}$ recombination scheme.
+The jet cone size is fixed at $\Delta R=0.4$, where $\Delta R=\sqrt {(\Delta \eta)^{2}+(\Delta \phi)^{2}}$ is jet cone radius, $\phi$ is azimuthal angle and $\eta =-ln$tan$\theta/2$ is pseudorapidity.